Hand Arm Vibration at work

 Occupational health: controlling vibration at work

-The Control of Vibration at Work Regulations 2005 requires companies to assess the risk of injury from vibratory tools in the workplace by completing a HAVS assessment.
+The Control of Vibration at Work Regulations 2005 requires employers to assess the risk of injury from vibratory tools in the workplace by completing a HAVS assessment.
 The two main elements you must monitor are vibration exposure level and vibration exposure time.
 According to the HSE:

 Vibration Exposure Level is the vibration magnitude level emitted from the equipment your workers use and therefore is the level that your workers are exposed to.